pingryiRT/DistributedComputing-Docs/paper.md

 ------------
 (TODO write this.
 Probably worth referencing the following idea fragments)
 * P2P is popular like in bittorrent and bitcoin
-* Parallel computing is awesome, and useful for many applicaitons - the success of map reduce proves it.
+* Parallel computing is awesome, and useful for many applications - the success of map reduce proves it.
 But only big organizations can afford dedicated grids; this empowers the little guy.
 *(TODO other ideas)

 This paper discusses such a protocol at a conceptual level.
-Full technical details of our implementaion along with a proof-of-concept client are available and discussed briefly at the end of the paper.
+Full technical details of our implementation along with a proof-of-concept client are available and discussed briefly at the end of the paper.

 Proposing, Accepting, and Completing Jobs